Saving All My Love for You: North America

 Following the peak of "You Give Good Love" in June 1985, Houston's version of "Saving All My Love for You" first entered the Billboard Hot Black Singles chart for the week of June 29, 1985 at number 84.
 In its fourth week (July 20), it entered the top forty at number 30.
 On the August 10th issue of Billboard, the song entered the top ten of the chart at number 6 in its seventh week.

 Five weeks later, it became Houston's second consecutive number one single on the Hot Black Singles chart for the week of September 7, 1985, replacing Aretha Franklin's "Freeway of Love".
 It would eventually spend a cumulative total of 21 weeks on the chart, including nine weeks in the top ten, and eventually ranked number 5 on Billboard Year-End Top Black Singles chart.

-The song entered the Billboard Hot 100 on August 17, 1985 at number 53, jumping to number 39 the following week (August 24), and reaching the Top 10 five weeks later.
-On the October 19, 1985 issue, it leapt to number two; with that accomplishment, Houston only became the third female artist in history to have their first two chart singles reaching the top three of the Hot 100 after Cyndi Lauper and Petula Clark.
+The song entered the Billboard Hot 100 on August 17, 1985 at number 53, jumping to number 39 the following week (August 24) and reaching the Top 10 five weeks later on the week of September 28.
+On the October 19, 1985 issue, it leapt to number two; with that accomplishment, Houston only became the third female artist in history to have their first two official chart singles reaching the top three of the Hot 100 after Cyndi Lauper and Petula Clark.

-The single reached the number-one spot the week of October 26, 1985 replacing A-ha's "Take On Me" at the top spot, and would become the first of seven record-setting consecutive number-one singles in the United States for Houston; a record that still holds.
+The single reached the number-one spot a week later, on October 26, 1985 replacing A-ha's "Take On Me" at the top spot and would become the first of seven record-setting consecutive number-one singles in the United States for Houston; a record that still holds.
 The single eventually spent fifteen weeks in the top forty and seven weeks in the top ten, out of a total of 22 weeks on the Hot 100 overall.
 It ranked number 23 on the Billboard Year-End Hot 100 Singles chart.

-It entered the Billboard Hot Adult Contemporary chart on August 17 at number 31.
+The song entered the Billboard Hot Adult Contemporary chart on August 17 at number 31.
 The following week, it vaulted to the top 20 and entered the top five for the week of September 14 in its fifth week.
 Four weeks later, it topped the Hot Adult Contemporary chart for the week of October 5, 1985, replacing Kool & the Gang's "Cherish" at the top spot and staying at the top for three consecutive weeks, becoming Houston's first number one single on the chart.

 It was Houston's first single to top three major Billboard charts and her first of four "triple-crown" Billboard number one singles.
 On the Cashbox charts, it became Houston's second consecutive top five single peaking at number five on its Top 100 Singles chart while becoming her second chart topper on its Top Black Contemporary Singles chart.

 In Canada, it became Houston's second consecutive top ten single, peaking at number eight for the week of November 9, 1985.